Belaïd Lacarne

+Life and career

 Lacarne refereed one match in the 1982 FIFA World Cup in Spain between Argentina and Hungary.
-He was also a Linesman for five matches in the tournament including the third and fourth place decider between Poland and France.
+He was also a linesman for five matches in the tournament including the third and fourth place decider between Poland and France.
 In addition, he was an official at the 1980 Summer Olympics.

-He was nominated onto the Confederation of African Football committee in 2002, a member of the Refereeing Committee for the 2004 African Cup of Nations, and is currently a member of the FIFA Referee Committee.
+He was nominated onto the Confederation of African Football committee in 2002, a member of the Refereeing Committee for the 2004 African Cup of Nations, and was a member of the FIFA Referee Committee.

+Lacarne died in Sidi Bel Abbès on 15 October 2024, at the age of 83.